Reuter Organ Company: Establishment

 The Reuter Organ Company was founded in 1917 by A.C.
-Reuter, Earl Schwartz and Henry Jost as the Reuter-Schwartz Organ Company in Trenton, Illinois.
+Reuter, Earl Schwarz and Henry Jost as the Reuter-Schwarz Organ Company in Trenton, Illinois.

 A.C.
 Reuter held positions at Wicks, Pilcher and Casavant Frères from about 1904.
 Reuter's nephew, A.G.
 Sabol, left Casavant to work for his uncle's firm shortly after the company's founding.
 The company had four other employees at the time of its founding besides Reuter and Sabol, they were Jake Schaeffer, a voicer from Casavant, E.J.
 "Pat" Netzer, wood worker, William Zweifel, pipe maker, and Frank Jost, console builder.

 The first Reuter was completed in 1917, and was the firm's only organ built that year; the instrument consisted of eight stops over two manuals and pedals, and was sold to Trinity Episcopal Church in Mattoon, Illinois.
 While the organ sat in the erecting room a tornado struck Trenton, and blew out one of the factory walls.
 The assembled organ suffered severe damage.
 The company carried insurance, and neither the church, nor Reuter incurred any financial loss.
 A new instrument, opus 2, was built and set up in Trinity Episcopal.